 Using tobacco is hands-down one of the worst things that you can do for your life insurance premiums.
 Those cigarettes make your rates go up twice as much.

 Because you already have a red flag on your application, you need to improve everything else.
 To do this, you need to commit to living a healthier lifestyle.
 This means being more active.

 Comparing different policies is always going to be the best way to save money.
 As we mentioned, each carrier is going to use different standards.
 Some companies will offer you cheaper coverage.
 You need to find those companies.

 Getting life insurance after bypass surgery is a challenge, but it’s a challenge many people can overcome.
-Sure, you can take the time to research each company and figure out who has the most affordable plans for people with a bypass surgery.
-Or you can let our experienced agents do it.
+Take the time to research each company and figure out who has the most affordable plans for people with bypass surgery.